Zokelion/ngx-bootstrap-treeview/README.md

 ## Quick warning

-Hi guys, this plugin is still under development and lacks a lot of features right now.
+Hi guys, this plugin is still under development and still lacks some features.
-I will add some until I think this is complete and fits my needs as a treeview plugin.

 The name might be quite confusing but at the moment, there is not any [ngx-bootstrap](https://www.npmjs.com/package/ngx-bootstrap) component involved in this plugin.
 At first I thought I'd need it, then realised I could do everything, at least until now, without using it and I'll try to keep everything going this way.

+PS: I think this readme is quite complete.
+If you find anything missing, don't hesitate to open an issue, I wrote a mnay things over a short period of time, it's highly probable that I forgot to mention something here 😅.

 ## Getting Started